cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

     - "CAP_NET_RAW"
 ```

-This will match if: [`Effective` capabilities contain `CAP_CHOWN`] OR
-[`Effective` capabilities contain `CAP_NET_RAW`]

-- `type` can be: `Effective`, `Inheritable`, or `Permitted`.
-- `operator` can be `In` or `NotIn`
-- `values` can be any supported capability.
-A list of all supported
-  capabilities can be found in `/usr/include/linux/capability.h`.

-**Limitations**

-1. There is no limit in the number of capabilities listed under `values`.
-2. Only one `type` field can be specified under `matchCapabilities`.

 ## Namespace changes filter

+### Introduction

 Namespace changes filter can be specified under the `matchNamespaceChanges`
 field and provide filtering based on calls that are changing Linux namespaces.

+### Use case

-This filter can be useful to track execution of code in a new namespace or even
+This filter is useful to track execution of code in a new namespace or container
-container escapes that change their namespaces.
+escapes that change their namespaces.

 For instance, if an unprivileged process creates a new user namespace, it gains
 full privileges within that namespace.
 This grants the process the ability to
 perform some privileged operations within the context of this new namespace
 that would otherwise only be available to privileged root user.
-As a result, such
+As a result,
-filter is useful to track namespace creation, which can be abused by untrusted
+such filter is useful to track namespace creation, which can be abused by
-processes.
+untrusted processes.

 To keep track of the changes, when a `process_exec` happens, the namespaces of
 the process are recorded and these are compared with the current namespaces on
 the event with a `matchNamespaceChanges` filter.

+### Inputs, values, options, and operators

+- `operator` can be `In` or `NotIn`
+- `values` list namespace types that changed (e.g. `Mnt`)

+### Limitations

+- Requires baseline namespace state recorded at `process_exec` for comparison.

+### Examples

 ```yaml
 matchNamespaceChanges: